 Our TEACH:RE site provides information, resources and professional development advice for anyone interested in becoming an RE teacher, teachers of RE, teachers with other specialisms involved in RE, HLTAs and TAs.
 The site is also the home of our Teach RE Course.
 Visit TEACH:RE

-The 3forRE Scheme is a unique offer of support for professional development and improvement in school-based Religious Education for 2013-15.
+The 3forRE Masters funding is a unique offer of support for professional development and improvement in school-based Religious Education.
 Find out more